-The minor in International Relations takes an applied approach to global political and societal issues, and is a good complement for students majoring in other applied disciplines, who are considering professions in the multinational arena.
+The minor in International Relations takes an applied approach to political issues and may be a good complement for students majoring in other applied disciplines.

-Not open to majors in International Relations, International Relations (any emphasis) or Political Science or minors in Political Science.
+Not open to majors in International Relations, Political Science, Political Science with an Emphasis in Global Political Economy, or International Economics with an Emphasis in Political Economy, or to minors in Political Science.

 This course provides the basic analytic tools necessary for the understanding of international relations.
 After a brief introduction to the realist and liberal approaches to the study of international relations, the course covers various fundamental concepts, such as national power, foreign policy, conflict, political economy, international trade, and international organizations.